varnishcache/homepage/R1/source/releases/index.rst

 Microsoft Azure
 ...............

 Varnish Cache is available on Microsoft Azure.
-Here is a list of the current instances available:
+Here is a list of the current images available:

 * `Varnish Cache 4 on Ubuntu LTS 14.04 on Azure`_
 * `Varnish Cache 5 on Ubuntu LTS 14.04 on Azure`_